Ditch the diet pressure and think health this year

 - New Year

 It’s that time of the year when we frown at the string of festive feasts and resolve to lose 20 kilos.
 We sign up for the gym, throw money at the fad program with the fastest weight loss claims and vow that this year will be different.
 Come the end of January, reality sets in and the only number going down is our bank account.
-Here are three tips to refresh your New Year’s resolution thinking and feel great in 2021.
+Here are three tips to refresh your New Year’s resolution thinking and feel great this new year.